oroinc/documentation/user_guide/channel_guide.rst

 Channels Management
 ===================

-A **Channel** entity represent one source of customers and customer data.
+A **Channel** entity represents one source of customers and customer data.

-The guide describes how to :ref:`create <user-guide-channel-guide-create>` channels and :ref:`manage <user-guide-channel-guide-actions>` their records from the UI
+The guide describes how to :ref:`create <user-guide-channel-guide-create>` channels and :ref:`manage <user-guide-channel-guide-actions>` their records from the UI.

 .. _user-guide-channel-guide-create: